wilba/zeal60/readme.txt

 The default backlight controls are on layer 3, which is (by default) enabled by holding down Fn1 and Fn2

 1 / 2 - change effect
- - All Off
+ 0= All Off
- - Solid Color 1
+ 1= Solid Color 1
- - Alphas/Mods Color 1/2
+ 2= Alphas/Mods Color 1/2
- - Gradient Vertical Color 1/2
+ 3= Gradient Vertical Color 1/2
+ 4= Raindrops Color 1/2
- - Cycle All
+ 5= Cycle All
- - Cycle Horizontal
+ 6= Cycle Horizontal
- - Cycle Vertical
+ 7= Cycle Vertical
+ 8= Jellybean Raindrops
- - Custom Key Colors
+ 9= Custom Key Colors

 3 / 4 - color 1 hue -/+
 E / R - color 1 sat -/+